CZ-NIC/knot/doc/reference.rst

 ksk-lifetime
 ------------

-A period between KSK activation and the next rollover initiation.
+A period between KSK generation and the next rollover initiation.

 ..
 NOTE::
    KSK key lifetime is also influenced by propagation-delay, dnskey-ttl,